Mrkšina crkva printing house: Printing

 The Flower Triod is recognizable because in this book Mardarije preferred to use figural motifs instead of the ornaments.
 This book was printed on 1 September 1566 by Hieromonk Mardarije, priest Živko and deacon Radul.
 This was the last book printed in the Mrkšina crkva printing house in 1566.

 Aftermath

-In 1567 the Ottomans burned the church and its printing house, while the monks fled to Rača monastery, similar to monks from Rujno Monastery printing house who fled there after 1537.
+In 1567 the Ottomans burned the church and its printing house, while the monks fled to Rača Monastery, similar to monks from Rujno Monastery printing house who fled there after 1537.
 After the printing house became defunct in 1566, no other such operation existed in Ottoman Serbia until 1831.

 Legacy

-Two copies of the Four Gospels printed at Mrkšina crkva are still preserved in the Monastery of the Holy Trinity of Pljevlja, one copy in Monastery Ždrebaonik and two in Cetinje Monastery.
+Two copies of the Four Gospels printed at Mrkšina crkva are still preserved in the monastery of the Holy Trinity of Pljevlja, one copy in Ždrebaonik Monastery and two in Cetinje Monastery.
 A street in Kosjerić heading to the supposed place of the Mrkšina crkva is named Zoupan Mrkša.